 The IXrouter uses an outgoing port to establish a secure connection to our IXON Cloud.
 This means there is no need to open any incoming ports in your firewall.

-Below is an overview of the outgoing ports and protocols that the IXrouter utilizes.
+Below is an overview of the outbound ports and protocols that the IXrouter utilizes.

 Servers and DNS requests

 Via these outgoing ports the IXrouter connects to different IXON servers: REST API, MQTT, and OpenVPN servers.
 The IP addresses of these servers, as well as the amount of servers, may change over time and are thus not pre-defined.
 What is pre-defined is the domain of these servers.
 This domain will always end with ".ixon.net" (e.g. am01.ixon.net) or ".ayayot.com" (phonetic IIoT).
 The IXrouter attempts to resolve these addresses by doing DNS requests.
 If it can't perform DNS requests, it can't connect to our servers.

 MAC or IP address filter

 The local IT department may choose to only grant specific devices internet access, based on the MAC address or IP address of the device.
 The MAC address can be obtained from the label on the side of the IXrouter.
 The IP address can be set to a static IP address.
 However, by default the IP address is set to be assigned dynamically via DHCP.